RyotaUshio/obsidian-pdf-plus/README.md

 - **Double click a piece of highlighted text to open the corresponding backlink**

 #### [Backlink pane](https://help.obsidian.md/Plugins/Backlinks) improvements

+These features enrich Obsidian as a stand-alone PDF annotation tool.

 - **Filter backlinks by page**: Show only backlinks to the page that is currently opened in the PDF viewer.
 - **Highlight hovered backlinks in the backlinks pane**: Hovering over highlighted backlinked text will also highlight the corresponding item in the [backlink pane](https://help.obsidian.md/Plugins/Backlinks).
 This feature is compatible with the [Better Search Views](https://github.com/ivan-lednev/better-search-views) plugin.

-These features enrich Obsidian as a stand-alone PDF annotation tool.
-I recommend combining the core [Backlinks](https://help.obsidian.md/Plugins/Backlinks) plugin & the [Better Search View](https://github.com/ivan-lednev/better-search-views) plugin together with this plugin.

 ### Opening links to PDF files